 This common misconception of, “I have a plan through my job, I don’t have to think twice,” can lead to a dangerous path, putting your loved ones at risk for taking on expenses they may not be able to afford in the event of an untimely death.
-That’s why, in light of Life Insurance Awareness Month this September, I urge you to reevaluate your existing scope of coverage.
+That’s why it's important to reevaluate your existing scope of coverage.

 Here are several key distinctions between group and individual life insurance policies: